seattleflu/assembly/submissions/README.md

     - Try to find the correct barcode by looking up the barcode in the Metabase [Unknown barcode query](https://backoffice.seattleflu.org/metabase/question/439)
     - Ping Machiko to confirm and correct barcodes in the Excel metadata file.
     - Re-run the previous step after correcting Excel metadata file
-1. If this is the first time exporting SFS metadata from ID3C, follow [instructions](https://github.com/seattleflu/documentation/wiki/Linelists#connect-to-the-production-id3c-database) to set up connection to ID3C.
-    - Ask `@dev-team` to grant your user the `assembly-exporter` role within ID3C
 1. Export SFS/SCAN metadata from ID3C by running:
     ```
     PGSERVICE=seattleflu-production ./submissions/scripts/export_id3c_metadata \